 These neat pocket guides fill specific and significant gaps in current literature.
 Each book offers insider perspectives on the often implicit rules of the game -- the things you need to know but usually aren't told by institutional postgraduate support, researcher development units, or supervisors -- and will address a practical topic that is key to career progression.
 They are essential reading for doctoral students, early-career researchers, supervisors, mentors, or anyone looking to launch or maintain their career in academia.

-Part 1.
-Classrooms and colleagues.
+Part I. Classrooms and colleagues.
 1. Assessment and exam presentations.
 2. Research group meetings.
 3. Writing an amazing email about your research.
 4. Turning your original research into lectures.
 5. Talking about your research in social settings.
-Part 2.
+Part II.
 Thinking bigger.
 6. Lightening talks.
 7. Poster presentations.
 8. Basic 20-minute conference talks.
 9. Keynotes and plenary talks.
 10. Pitching for money.
 11. Impromptu ‘elevator pitches’.
-Part 3.
+Part III.
 The wider world.
 12. Being the ‘good guest’ on an invited panel.
 13. The art of media interviews.
-14. Blogging, tweeting and the wonderful world of social media.
+14. The socials: connecting online.
 15. Lights, camera, research!
 Making short videos.
 16. Listen up!
 Podcasting your research.
-Part 4.
+Part IV.
 Good to know.
-Appendix 1.
-Speaking to camera.
-Appendix 2.
-Answering questions and dealing with trolls.
-Appendix 3.
-Making good-looking slides, graphs and visual aids.
-Appendix 4.
-IP and all that.
+Appendix 1: Speaking to camera.
+Appendix 2: Answering questions and dealing with trolls.
+Appendix 3: Making good-looking slides, graphs and visual aids.
+Appendix 4: IP and all that.